Packers vs Giants Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Green Bay vs. New York Odds

 Remi is pouring through loads of data points on each line.
-In fact, anytime the Green Bay vs New York trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme altitude almost always follow normal, predictable patterns.
+In fact, anytime the Green Bay vs New York trends are analyzed, there’s always several intriguing observations to key in on.
+Not to mention games played at extreme altitude can often follow normal, predictable patterns.

 Green Bay vs New York Live Odds